bobsummerwill/stratomercata-transcripts/intermediates/episode006-christoph-jentzsch_deepgram_raw.md

 [512.5s] At the very at
 [517.3s] the very end of at
 [519.2s] the very end of of December, kind of Christmas projects from both.
-[523.7s] January 2014, you had sort of like the the public announcements of the of Ethereum at the [530.2s] the Bitcoin Miami
+[523.7s] January 2014, he had sort of like the the public announcements of the of Ethereum at the [530.2s] the Bitcoin Miami
 [531.7s] conference.
 [533.7s] It was as early as April 2014